B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 All essays must be handed in by Tuesday.

-Of course, she knew Alex well enough now to know he didn’t like people to hand out information about him.
+She knew Alex didn’t like people to hand out information about him.

-My roommates and I used to hang out a lot of time together last semester, but we no longer see each other.
+My roommates and I used to hang out together a lot last semester.

-We play on the seventeenth, which is Wednesday, hang out, and then play again on the nineteenth, which is Revolution Day.
+We play on the seventeenth, hang out, and then play again on the nineteenth.

 He hung up the phone after the call.

-We had to hang up the phone on them because they were simply unable to complete the task at hand.
+We had to hang up on them because they were unable to complete the task.

 An accident is holding up traffic.